coastalwhite/intro-power-analysis/src/rsa.md

 it immediately, let us go through it together.

 When we do [Power Analysis], we get the power consumption of a microprocessor for a given amount of time.
-Let us say we would we have a computer purely executing the computation for `custom_pow_mod(3, 5, 15)`.
+Let us say we would have a computer which purely executing the computation for `custom_pow_mod(3, 5, 15)`.
 The steps that are taken in this computation are done noted below.
 Take a look at that the computation and verify it in your head.